Emmanuel Saad

-Emmanuel Saad Wanis, better known as Emmanuel Saad, is an Egyptian Coptic Composer, Music Arranger and one of the most famous composers of the Coptic orthodox music in the current era.
+Emmanuel Saad is an Egyptian Coptic composer, Music Arranger and one of the most famous composers of the Coptic orthodox music in the current era.

 Biography

-He was born on May 15, 1971.
-He works in audio engineering, music composition, composing soundtracks and music arrangement despite not getting a degree in music.
+Emmanuel Saad was born on May 15, 1971.
+Despite not having a degree in music, he works in audio engineering and music composition, composing soundtracks and music arrangements.
 He earned a Bachelor's degree in Agriculture in 1993 but his love and passion of music made him study music and delve deeper into the study of Eastern Music scales and Harmony.
 He excelled at playing the keyboard and Piano from age six and learned to play the accordion in primary school.

 Artistic Journey

 He served with many singers such as Ibrahim Ayad, Deacon Boulus Malak, Deacon Gergis Feltaous, Sater Mekhael, Sanaa Assad, Emil Girgis, Vivian Alsodaneya, Maher Fayez, Zakaria Hana, Monir Habib, and Fadia Bazy.

 He served with a lot of teams and choirs such as Little Flock Choir, Saint Rowaise Youth, Virgin of the sky, Youbal Team, David Cords, Coptic David Harp, saint Marina Team, Jesus team, Saint Demiana team, San Nicola Team, Ava Barsoum team, Saint Rowaise young girls team, David "the psalmist" choir, and others.

 He served with many churches and Christian assemblies: He served in the church of Virgin Mary Alabasery, until he became secretary service of the choir and praise family for nearly 18 years and the responsible servant for Ava Barsoum choir for youth, at the church of Virgin Mary AL Maadie, for nearly 16 years plus many of the churches and assemblies.